Buy a Life Insurance Plan in a few clicks

 16

 In India, the total income tax deduction allowed depends on various factors such as investments, expenses, and contributions made during the financial year.
-Common deductions include those under Section 80C (up to ₹1.5 lakhs), Section 80D (health insurance premiums), Section 80E (education loan interest), and others.
+Common deductions include those under Section 80C (up to ₹1,50,000), Section 80D (health insurance premiums), Section 80E (education loan interest), and others.
 Taxpayers can avail of deductions based on their eligibility and compliance with the Income Tax Act.

 17